HalcyonSolutions/MultiHopDatasetConstruction/relation_pruning/README.md

 ### Description:
 to run:

-`python relation_classification.py --input Head3K.csv --method 2` -- pruning will start from row 11 and onwards
+`python relation_classification.py --input Head3K.csv --method 2 --row 0` -- pruning will from row 0 and onwards

 - `use python pruning --help` to learn more about arguments
 - ``